Deportation of Armenian intellectuals on 24 April 1915: Day of remembrance

 The official date of remembrance for the Armenian genocide is 24 April, the day that marked the beginning of the deportation of Armenian intellectuals.
 The first commemoration, organized by a group of Armenian Genocide survivors, was held in Istanbul in 1919 at the local St.Trinity Armenian church.
 Many prominent figures in the Armenian community participated in the commemoration.
 Following its initial commemoration in 1919, the date became the annual day of remembrance for the Armenian genocide.

 Notable deportees

-Below is a list of prominent Armenian intellectuals, community leaders and other public figures that were deported from Constantinople on 24 April 1915, the first wave of the deportations.
-The list of names are those that have been provided in the Ottoman Archives and various Armenian sources:
+Below is a list of prominent Armenian intellectuals, community leaders and other public figures who were deported from Constantinople on 24 April 1915, the first wave of the deportations.
+The list of names are those which have been provided in the Ottoman Archives and various Armenian sources: